 Several states require the licensure of out-of-state laboratories that accept specimens from those states.
-We are currently in the process of addressing the requirements for licensure in New York, and we expect to have soon re-obtained all required licenses and approvals from all other states requiring licensure for out-of-state laboratories.
+We are currently in the process of addressing the requirements for licensure in New York, and we expect to have re-obtained by the end of 2013 all required licenses and approvals from all other states requiring licensure for out-of-state laboratories.
 (We were required to re-license in these other states as a result of our July 2013 reincorporation to Delaware.)